-The test load circuit shown in Figure 5-1 is used to measure all switching characteristics.
+This test load circuit is used to measure all switching characteristics provided in this data manual.

 NOTE: The data sheet provides timing at the device pin.
 For output timing analysis, the tester pin electronics and its transmission line effects must taken into account.
 A transmission line with a delay of 2 ns or longer can be used to produce the desired transmission line effect.
 The transmission line is intended as a load only.
-It is not necessary to add or subtract the transmission line delay (2 ns or longer) from the data sheet timings.
+It is not necessary to add or subtract the transmission line delay (2 ns or longer) from the data sheet timinas